 CSA 2017: SIGN UP NOW!
 Have you registered yet?
 If not, have you considered becoming part of the community that supports the Borner Farm Project and, in turn, gets a big box of delicious, fresh veggies each week this season?
 Please consider trying it out for a season!
 Early-season financial support from our CSA program helps us do what we do for the rest of the season - including pizza nights.
 Check out our CSA page for details, and to learn about our new Egg Share option.

-Our market is now OPEN!
-We have local eggs, fresh spinach, local raw honey, pear butter, apple butter, and tomato sauce.
-The market is located at the farm.
-Open daily between 9am - 7pm.
+Our on-site farm market is OPEN daily from 9am - 7pm!
+We have local eggs, spinach, salad mix, local raw honey, pear butter, apple butter, and tomato sauce.
+Asparagus and rhubarb very soon!

 Not on our email list?
 Signing up is simple - subscribe on the left side of this page.